flonadb/flonadb/README.md

 |flona.ssl.supported.versions| Comma separated list of the supported SSL versions e.g. `TLSv1.2,TLSv1.3`.                                                                                                                        |    No    |               |

 ## Remote Proxy Configuration
-The [Remote Proxy](#remote-proxy) uses a client-server architecture, it means the client application only needs to know how to connect to the Flona server and the logical names of the database instances to use, the client does not need to know the details of how to connect to the targets themselves.
-The required details of how the client connects to the server are directly defined in the [Driver Configuration](#driver-configuration) file, the table below documents all the extra driver properties the remote proxy exposes.
+The [Remote Proxy](#remote-proxy) uses a client-server architecture, it means the client application only needs to know how to connect to the Flona server and the logical names of the database instances to connect to, the client does not need to know the connection details to the database instances themselves.
+The required details of how the client connects to the server are defined in the embedded [Driver Configuration](#driver-configuration) file, the table below documents all the extra driver properties the remote proxy exposes.

 | Name | Description                                                                                                                                                                                                                                           | Required | Default Value |